-Here's a round-up of the current appeals we're running at our places across the country, that need your vital help to raise funds for their conservation projects.
+Here's a round-up of all the current appeals we're running at our places.
+They all need your help to raise funds for their vital conservation projects

 We began caring for Wellington Monument in 1934.
 Since that time it has needed careful renovation every 10 to 15 years.
 To perform a full repair, we have a lot of work to do.
 We need your help.